The 2017 Whitney Biennial Fails to Connect, and Dana Schutz Doesn’t Have a Thing to Do With It

-There is a sad irony in that Black and company’s call for censorship would almost make sense within moments of entering the biennial’s main floors.
-The first gallery entered was taken up entirely by Frances Stark’s faithful and playful paintings of musician and writer Ian F. Svenonius’ 2015 screed Censorship Now!
+Starting on the fifth floor as I did, one is immediately reminded of Black and company’s call for censorship as the first gallery I entered was taken up entirely by Frances Stark’s faithful and playful paintings of musician and writer Ian F. Svenonius’ 2015 screed Censorship Now!
 While the visitors on hand seemed more than happy to linger on Stark’s quasi-cartoonish recreations, the general myopia contained within Svenonius’ original contrarian manuscript feels of an ilk with Black’s letter.
 Both sound fine when read in a vacuum--hey, artists should extend their unique temperament to censoring our capitalist oppressors, man--but things are indeed far more nuanced when read in the context of this biennial.
 It feels a tad ironic that in Stark’s recreation of the book’s cover page there is the handwritten number from the limited print run in which it was originally available.
 Dissent ain’t cheap.

 And to their credit, Lew and Locks often seem ready with an artistic rejoinder to much of the rhetoric coming from the art itself, as evidenced in the nearby Occupy Museums installation.
 This artist’s collective is united in their desire to shine a light on the monetary paradoxes that artists so often find themselves in--needing to sell their works to collectors without selling out their art.
 Perhaps to reflect the throw-away culture at play with contemporary art buyers and the bankers who back them, the roughly dozen artists who find their work encased in the lifesize infographic seem to be sacrificing their individual work to the conceptual umbrella as no piece really succeeds at standing out against the bank logos that make up the data-mined wallpaper.
 That such a remarkable group effort elicits a shrug might have something to do with the handpainted logo and text indicating the luxury jewelry behemoth Tiffany’s sponsorship of this year’s Biennial within spitting distance of this lifesize meditation on the fiscal realities of being an artist.
 It kind of undercuts the works’ sincerity.